aluo50/KungFuPandaSquad__alexl175_evanc107_leonh15_stanleyh28/README.md

  * Acquire and use a universal virtual currency
  * Play games including
     * Plinko: Users drop a chip, and it lands in a slot that either awards or decrements currency
-    * Poker: Texas Hold’em and Chinese Poker (Rules will be incorporated on the site)
+    * Mines : users will be able to play minesweeper but with accumlated awards
     * Blackjack: Users try to get closer to 21, but not exceed it

 We aim to create an engaging experience that utilizes Flask, a simple user account system, Bootstrap for our front end framework, and RESTful APIS.